AmaniKhalifa/fluxible-dnd-tree/README.md

 	return true;
 }

-// Here you can control the dropping behaviour. function hoverNodeReducer(state, action) {
+// Here you can control the hovering behavior. function hoverNodeReducer(state, action) {
-	if (!canDrop(action)) {
+	if (!canHover(action)) {
-		// If the dropping is not allowed you have to remove all hovering effects. const treeCopy = reducers.removeEffects(state.get('tree'), [ 'hover' ]);
+		// If the hovering is not allowed you have to remove all hovering effects. const treeCopy = reducers.removeEffects(state.get('tree'), [ 'hover' ]);
 		return state.set('tree', treeCopy);
 	}
 	return state.set('tree',
-		reducers.setHoverEffects(state.get('tree'), action, canDrop));
+		reducers.setHoverEffects(state.get('tree'), action));
 }
 ```